 1.Where is the Armdale Rotary?
-The Armdale Rotary is a major traffic throughway(not really though) that almost all traffic must negociate when heading out of or going into the city of Halifax.
+The Armdale Rotary is a major traffic throughway(not really though) that almost all traffic must negotiate when heading out of or going into the city of Halifax.
 Since almost all traffic must go through it chances are pretty good that you’ll be able to find your way as far as to the rotary without much trouble.
 Also, the trail is not very far from the Armdale Rotary.
 As a matter of fact, it is within biking distance so feel free park your car there.

 2. Ok, you’ve found your way to the rotary.
 You want to take the exit point up the hill to the right called St. Margaret’s Bay Road, also known as Route 3.

 3. Follow St. Margaret’s Bay Road (Route 3) up and around.
-You should go past a motel(on your left) and a Green Needs/Subway (also on your left).
+You should go past a motel(on your left) and a Needs/Subway (also on your left).
 If you have, keep on trucking.

 4. You will cross over another street, one that resembles a highway, and then arrive at a set of lights.